paveletto99/rust-microservices-sandbox/README.md

 $ kubectl get pods -A
 ```
 >
->If you have more than one **kind Kubernetes Cluster** running on Docker in your host machine configured in the same **KUBECONFIG** configuration file, you can use the following option to specify the cluster:
+>If you have instead more than one **kind Kubernetes Cluster** running on Docker in your host machine configured in the same **KUBECONFIG** configuration file, you can use the following option to specify the cluster:
 >> **--context kind-<CLUSTER_NAME>**
 >